acSpinoza/ekogito/wp-content/plugins/forms-contact/readme.txt

 ### Step 3.
 Theme Options (Pro)

-These options are available for premium version users, here you can create new themes or make changes on default 5 themes Add New Theme.
-Start customising your own theme
+**These form builder options are available for premium version users.
+It gives an opportunity to create new themes or make changes on default 5 themes Add New Theme.
+Start customizing your own theme.**

 ### 3.1 Theme options

+* It is vital that the form builder has the options for the styles customization, that is you can change the form’s appearance, textarea, checkbox, input-radio, button styles and so on.

 **Form Block Styles**

 * Form Width.
 Change form width within your page
 * Form Background Type.
-Chose type for form background
+Choose type for form background
 * Form Background Color.
 Select a color for form background
 * Form Border Size.
 Write a number to decide border width
 * Form Border Color.
 Decide a color for the border